TheThingsNetwork/docs/_content/gateways/start/list.md

 ## Laird - RG1xx

 + [Laird RG1xx Series](https://www.lairdtech.com/products/rg1xx-lora-gateway): A cost effective 868 / 915MHz LoRa Gateway with dual band Wi-Fi, Ethernet and BT capabilities.
 Includes integrated presets for simple, one click configuration for The Things Network.

+## The Things Network Gateway

++ [The Things Gateway](../gateway): At a price of €300 and with its easy web-based setup, it is the best choice to help build The Things Network.

 ## Kerlink